 Even more reason to brag, while trying to sound like they're not bragging.

-The funny thing is that Calvinists - in an effort to shame those who believe in free-will and to manipulate us into Calvinism - will accuse us of thinking of ourselves as more humble/smarter/better than our unbelieving neighbors because we were somehow "smart enough" to see our need to be saved, whereas others couldn't, which is why they don't believe.
 They'll say, "You're taking the credit for your salvation, as if there's something better about you that made you realize your need to be saved.
 As if you have some quality unbelievers don't.
-But we Calvinists 'know' salvation is all of God, that we're not saved because we're better than, smarter than, or more humble than unbelievers, but because God chose us for unknown reasons.
-And knowing God chose me, that I did nothing to be saved, is more humbling than thinking I was smarter than everyone else, smart enough to save myself.
-I am giving God all the glory for my salvation, unlike you who thinks you saved yourself."
+But we Calvinists are more humble because we know salvation is all of God, that we're saved not because we're better than, smarter than, or more humble than unbelievers, but because God chose us for unknown reasons.
+We give God all the glory for our salvation, unlike you who think you saved yourself."
 (See this Soteriology 101 post for more on this.)

 But if, as I believe, God made salvation available to everyone, if God calls to everyone, if Jesus died for everyone, if we all have the same ability to put our faith in Jesus, then there is truly no reason to brag or be proud if we chose to believe in Jesus for our salvation.
 Because anyone else can do the same thing.
 There's nothing special or different about us.
-We just chose to accept a free gift that Jesus made possible and that God offered us, that He offers to all of us.
-But I digress ... as usual.]
+We just chose to accept a free gift that Jesus made possible and that God offered us, that He offers to all of us and that anyone can accept.

-But the Bible is absolutely overflowing with examples of the total opposite of "total inability," of God expecting people to make choices, to think and evaluate and make decisions, to seek Him and believe in Him and obey Him.
+Calvinists believe in "total inability," and yet the Bible is absolutely overflowing with examples of the total opposite of "total inability," of God expecting people to make choices, to think and evaluate and make decisions, to seek Him and believe in Him and obey Him.

 God does not cause us to do what we do.
 He gives us the right to make our own choices, He expects us to make our own choices, and then He holds us accountable for our own choices.

 Yes, He does hold all things in His hands, and He works circumstances out for His plans, and He might put us in situations that force us to make a choice or to act out what's in our hearts (without determining what we choose or putting evil into our hearts), and He does put our self-chosen obedience or disobedience to good use ... but He never prevents us from doing what He commands and He never causes us to break His commands.
 He might force us to make our choice about Him, but He never forces us to choose to sin or rebel or reject Him.
 No one has been predestined to hell!
-That is an incredible assault on the Gospel and on God's holy, righteous, trustworthy character!

 Calvinism flips the Gospel and Truth on its head, and then it shames and manipulates you into accepting it ... because, as they say, "it's what the Bible says, and God causes everything that happens for His glory, so who are you to question Him."